-- Background studies of known sources are required to eliminate false positives. - Atmospheric transport modeling (ATM) is done to determine the effect of known backgrounds and hypothesized nuclear explosions. - Background, measured, and ATM prediction of 133 Xe activity from Yellowknife station (γ detection).
+- Background studies of known sources are required to eliminate false positives. - Atmospheric transport modeling (ATM) is done to determine the effect of known backgrounds and hypothesized nuclear explosions. - Comparison between ATM prediction and measurement of Xe activity concentration in mBq/m from the Yellowknife IMS station (γ detection).